top of page

 RESEARCH AGENDA

-My research interests lie at the intersection of economics of education, public economics, and labor economics.
-Within these fields, my current research agenda is built around three main areas of concentration through the application of applied microeconometrics: (1) education finance in K-12 and higher education; (2) education production and human capital investment; and (3) postsecondary education and transitions to workforce.
+My research lies at the intersection of economics of education, public finance, and labor economics.
+Within these areas, my current research agenda focuses on three main themes, using applied microeconometric and machine learning methods: (1) education finance in K-12 and higher education; (2) education production and human capital investment; and (3) career pathways and workforce transitions.

 WORKING PAPERS

-The Labor Market Returns to Educational Pathways and Credential Length
+Estimating Labor Market Returns to Heterogeneous Sub-Baccalaureate Educational Pathways

 POLICY REPORTS